 We believe that that days of the general store aren't over.
 The Olney Place is living proof.
 Our customers come from far and near for our amazing sandwiches, convenient groceries, and awesome Finger Lakes swag.
-Tourists make The Olney Place a must-see stop along the wine trial, while locals make our cozy spot a home away from home.
+Tourists make The Olney Place a must-see stop along the wine trail, while locals make our cozy spot a home away from home.
 Although the market and deli is operational seasonly, May through October, our online store offers merchandise all year.

 No one can remember a time when there wasn't a general store at 823 East Lake Road--the location has served as a general store since the 1930’s.
 Current owner Seth Olney remembers Froggy's General Store where one could purchase anything from knitting needles to a new fishing lure.
 In 2006, Olney purchased the store tearing down the existing structure to build a new store for a new generation, naming it “The Olney Place.”
 An immediate success, The Olney Place has what every general store needs: great customers.

 The Olney Place continues to add and improve its products and services striving to meet the ever-changing needs of the friendly folks who patronize it.
 Visitors will find classic rural charm while sitting in the rocking chairs on the large front porch.
 Customers also utilize additional chairs and picnic tables over looking scenic Keuka Lake and the Bluff while sipping, chatting and enjoying a tasty sandwich.
 Indoor dining is provided as well.
 Bring your laptop as free WiFi is always available and one of the many features of this Finger Lakes destination.

 Owner Seth Olney is a lifelong promoter of Keuka Lake, the Finger Lakes and its wine trails.
 The wine trails are continually developing, the region is growing, and The Olney Place is always keeping pace.